 Aldi Did An Ad With An Influencer Challenging Her To Spend Only $33 On Groceries And It Didn't Go Well

-The grocery store Aldi is being completely trashed by UK instagrammers after it paid an influencer to participate in a "challenge" where she fed her family for a week on £25 (about $33) of groceries.
+The grocery store Aldi is being completely trashed by UK Instagram users after it paid an influencer to participate in a "challenge" where she fed her family for a week on £25 (about $33) of groceries.

 Aldi's UK press team announced the campaign last week on Jan.
 24, which they said has been called the "poorest day of the year."
 This is because, they said in a press release, people tend to spend too much money over the holidays and must tighten their budgets in January.